sandbox-ai/ali/README.md

 ```

-All the results that we found in relation to the embedding models were a direct conclusion of plotting the resulting embedding vectors with the dimensionality reduction technique [t-SNE: t-distributed Stochastic Neighbor Embedding](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
+All the results we found in relation to the embedding models were a direct conclusion of plotting the resulting embedding vectors with the dimensionality reduction technique [t-SNE: t-distributed Stochastic Neighbor Embedding](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
 Note that there are alternatives such as [UMAP: Universal Manifold Approximation & Projection](https://github.com/lmcinnes/umap)

 #### Improvements over baseline RAG.
 There are many improvements to be made over this baseline RAG.
 The following is a non-exhaustive list: